ABC Analysis – The Complete Guide

 #6 Customer service levels

 Several factors can affect a product’s value or importance – item cost, quantity sold, and margin set.
 There is no need for unnecessarily crowding your warehouse with the product that has a low margin and is also not sold frequently.
-In such cases, the ABC inventory analysis lets the planners set service levels based on the product classification.
+In such cases, the ABC inventory system analysis lets the planners set service levels based on the product classification.
 This further makes the supply chain smoother, carrying no additional safety stocks.

 How is ABC analysis done?